FAQs

 A referral is appropriate when you notice:

-speech that’s hard for others to understand outside of your household
+speech that’s hard to understand for people outside of your household

 frustration when trying to communicate